OrienteerBAP/Orienteer-Guidebook/faq.md

 A: Yes.
 Similarly, this will require using hooks (triggers) by deriving from the OTriggered class.
 For details, [see OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).

+**Q: Can I make rights of users to read / write documents dependent on values of particular properties?
+E.g. I would like to make documents marked *for audit* visible for the *Auditor* role**

+A: Yes.
+There are two main ways for that:

+* If a class extends the *OTriggered* class, you can set it to call the event *onAfterRead* that will check user rights.
+For details, see [OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).
+* For providing higher performance, you can implement a java hook with the *ORecordHook* interface, which would check credentials of the user that works with data.
+For details, see [OrientDB guide](http://orientdb.com/docs/last/Java-Hooks.html).

 ##Performance

 **Q: What are performance limitations or Orienteer?**